 While you are there, pick from several great family activities…

-Breakfast With Papa Noel is fun for kids right before the Big Day, and includes cookie decorating, festive crafts and plenty of holiday cheer.
+- Papa Noel Tea is fun for kids right before the Big Day, and includes cookie decorating, festive crafts and plenty of holiday cheer.
 Bring the entire family because Papa Noel will be visiting with each guest.

 For details on these and many other holiday events, see their website.

 - NATCHITOCHES: 10 Festive Ways To Celebrate The Natchitoches Christmas Lights

 - NOLA HALLOWEEN: New Orleans Halloween: Ghost Tours And Spooky Events